 NIRSpec MPT - Planner

-The JWST MSA Planning Tool main interface is presented and described in detail.
-All steps to create a plan containing targets, slitlet structure, dithering strategies, and exposure configuration are discussed.
+The JWST NIRSpec MSA Planning Tool planning interface is presented and described in detail.
+The steps to create a plan containing targets, slitlet structure, dithering strategies, and exposure configuration are discussed.

-The NIRSpec MSA Planning Tool (MPT) is the official software tool to design a NIRSpec MOS observation.
-The main purpose of MPT is to optimally plan micro-shutter assembly (MSA) observations, given source positions and the limitations of the MSA.
-Constraints, such as the bars in between shutters and the inoperable shutters, are fully accounted for in MPT.
+The NIRSpec MSA Planning Tool (MPT) is the official software planning tool to design a NIRSpec MOS observation.
+Its main purpose is to optimally plan micro-shutter assembly (MSA) observations, given source positions and the limitations of the MSA.
+Constraints, such as the bars in between shutters and inoperable shutters, are fully accounted for in MPT.
 MPT contains the precise coordinate transformation between the MSA plane and the sky plane, taking into account the distortion of the combined optical path of the telescope and NIRSpec optics.

 An overview of the MPT Planner

 * is to allow the user to define parameters that are the input to the algorithms that produce the final pointings, MSA configurations, and target sets.
 An "MSA configuration" is defined as a set of open and closed micro-shutters in the MSA.